-These seven general Area Plan goals apply to all five unincorporated Areas and create a blueprint for balanced and sustainable growth in Hamilton County, enhancing its unique character and natural beauty.
-These goals are based on the four Community Themes established in Chapter 2 including Land Use and Development Character, Resiliency, Transportation and Mobility, and Community Facilities.
+The seven Area Plan goals create a blueprint for balanced and sustainable growth in Hamilton County, enhancing its unique character and natural beauty.
+These goals cover essential aspects of community development, ensuring our approach is holistic and forward-thinking based on the four Community Themes established in Chapter 2.